-32. A Homeowners Association (HOA) shall be formed for the maintenance of the project as shown on the Tentative Subdivision Map and development plans and noted below in the covenants, conditions and restrictions (CC&Rs).
+26. A Homeowners Association (HOA) shall be formed in compliance with regulations set forth by the California Department of Real Estate for the maintenance of the Project as shown on the Vesting Tentative Subdivision Map and development plans and noted below in the covenants, conditions, and restrictions (CC&Rs).

-Covenants, Conditions and Restrictions
+Covenants, Conditions, and Restrictions